-- output sparse matrices causes the output of the problem matrices in sparse form in a .m file, intended to be loaded by tools like Octave/Matlab; - output eigenvectors causes the output of the eigenvalues and of the eigenvectors in a .m file, intended to be loaded by tools like Octave/Matlab; - output geometry causes the output of the reference configuration of structural nodes, if any, and of the indexes that need to be used in order to extract the perturbation of their position and orientation from the eigenvectors; - use lapack performs the eigenanalysis using LAPACK's dggev() routine (generalized unsymmetric eigenanalysis using the QZ decomposition); - balance performs matrix permutation (permute), scaling (scale), both (all) using LAPACK's dggevx() routine, or none (no) using dggev(); by default, matrix permutation is performed, using dggevx(); - use arpack performs the eigenanalysis using ARPACK's dnaupd() and dneupd() routines (canonical unsymmetric eigenanalysis, using the Implicitly Restarted Arnoldi Method, IRAM).
+- output full matrices causes the output of the (full) problem matrices in a .m file, intended to be loaded by tools like Octave/Matlab.
+If NetCDF output is enabled with the related card (see Section 5.2.9), the matrices along with the eigenanalysis parameters are written in an .nc file as described in Section C.1.5; - output sparse matrices causes the output of the problem matrices in sparse form in a .m file, intended to be loaded by tools like Octave/Matlab, and in the NetCDF .nc file as described in Section C.1.5, if NetCDF output is enabled; - output eigenvectors causes the output of the eigenvalues and of the eigenvectors in a .m file, intended to be loaded by tools like Octave/Matlab, and/or in the NetCDF .nc file as described in Section C.1.5, if NetCDF output is enabled; - output geometry causes the output of the reference configuration of structural nodes, if any, and of the indexes that need to be used in order to extract the perturbation of their position and orientation from the eigenvectors; - matrix output precision sets the precision for the text output of the problem matrices in the .m file to matrix precision; - results output precision sets the precision for the text output of the eigenanalysis results in the .m file to results precision; - use lapack performs the eigenanalysis using LAPACK's dggev() routine (generalized unsymmetric eigenanalysis using the QZ decomposition); - balance performs matrix permutation (permute), scaling (scale), both (all) using LAPACK's dggevx() routine, or none (no) using dggev(); by default, matrix permutation is performed, using dggevx(); - use arpack performs the eigenanalysis using ARPACK's dnaupd() and dneupd() routines (canonical unsymmetric eigenanalysis, using the Implicitly Restarted Arnoldi Method, IRAM).
 It requires the additional parameters: - nev, the number of the desired eigenvalues; - ncv, the number of the Arnoldi vectors; - tol, the tolerance (positive; zero means machine error). - use jdqz performs the eigenanalysis using JDQZ (Jacobi-Davidson QZ decomposition).
 It requires the same parameters of ARPACK; actually, it allows a lot of tuning, but its input is not formalized yet (experimental). - lower frequency limit only outputs those eigenvalues and eigenvectors that are complex and whose imaginary part is larger than lower Hz; - upper frequency limit only outputs those eigenvalues and eigenvectors that are complex and whose imaginary part is smaller than upper Hz;